Google, Viacom settle landmark YouTube lawsuit

 Stanton had in 2010 also ruled for YouTube.
 The 2nd Circuit revived Viacom's case in April 2012, saying a reasonable jury could find that YouTube was aware of specific infringements.

-Supporters of Viacom during the battle have included the Associated Press, Gannett Co (GCI.N), the Motion Picture Association of America, the National Football League, the Screen Actors Guild, Garth Brooks, the Eagles and Sting.
+Supporters of Viacom during the battle have included the Associated Press, Gannett Co, the Motion Picture Association of America, the National Football League, the Screen Actors Guild, Garth Brooks, the Eagles and Sting.

-Google and YouTube won backing from eBay Inc (EBAY.O), Facebook Inc (FB.O), Tumblr Inc, Yahoo Inc (YHOO.O), Consumers Union, Human Rights Watch and others.
+Google and YouTube won backing from eBay Inc, Facebook Inc, Tumblr Inc, Yahoo Inc, Consumers Union, Human Rights Watch and others.

 The case is Viacom International Inc et al v.
 YouTube Inc et al, 2nd U.S. Circuit Court of Appeals, No. 13-1720.